bryanyee/stock-app/notes.md

 - x The detail view should have a header component to display the symbol and the company name.
 - Group the list and detail view components in a custom "stocks" module.
 - x Allow users to add new symbols in the list view.
 Throw validation when an existing symbol is added.
-- Allow users to remove symbols after confirming "Yes" on a confirmation window.
+- x Allow users to remove symbols after confirming "Yes" on a confirmation window.

 Minimum Technical Requirements:
 - x Add at least three components - list view, detail view and header component that gets displayed in the detail view